State Auditor of Mississippi: Powers, duties, and structure

 Under Article 5, Section 134, of the Mississippi Constitution, the state auditor is elected every four years.
 Candidates for the office must meet the same constitutional qualifications as candidates for the position of secretary of state; they must be at least 25 years old and have lived in the state for at least five years.
-They are elected to a four-year term without term limits.
+Auditors are elected to a four-year term without term limits.

 The state auditor is responsible for auditing state agencies, county governments, school districts, and tertiary educational institutions.
 They also conduct data audits for public schools and monitor state agencies' inventory.
 They advise local governments on accounting matters in accordance with Generally Accepted Accounting Principles and relevant laws, and investigate misuse of public funds.
 The office lacks the ability to prosecute cases of criminal wrongdoing in court and, in such instances where wrongdoing is believed to have occurred, typically turns over its findings to other prosecutors.

 The Department of Audit has approximately 150 employees, including about 40 certified public accountants.
 It has four divisions: Financial and Compliance Audit Division, Investigative Division, Government Accountability Division, and the Technical Assistance Division.
-The auditor's salary is $90,000 per year, but is set to increase to $150,000 annually in 2024.
+The auditor's salary was $90,000 per year, but increased to $150,000 annually in 2024.